jneuendorf/pybi-js/README.md

       the last argument, for example:
       `{__kwargs__, end='-------'}`.
       `__kwargs__` is a named export of `pyllute`.
       Note that the `end` keyword argument is prepended to the default line break.
-This means it behaves differently than in python.
+This means it behaves differently than in Python.
 - [ ] `property()`
 - [x] `range()`
 - [ ] `repr()`